 In terms of SEO from a technical standpoint, were the older pages created with mobile search in mind?
 Even if they were, could their mobile compatibly be improved upon?
 With online searches being primarily mobile today, it is important to have a mobile-friendly page.
 If this page performed well in the past but has taken a hit in rankings, it could be due to competitors having a mobile-friendly page.

-Another aspect of the page to look at would be its speed.
+Another aspect of the page to look at would be its site speed.
 Be sure images are minified and have keyword focused Alt-text to increase their SEO.
 Also, be sure your site has an SSL certificate and users are directed to the HTTPS version of your site.

 Can the H-Tags be their own pages?

 H-tags are used to provide Google a better understanding of what the content on the page is about.
 Think of it as a paragraph heading.
-The sentence “can the H-tags be their own pages” is an H-tag itself!
+The text “can the H-tags be their own pages” above this paragraph is an H-tag itself!
 Sometimes, when site admins create sites first pages, they want to get all the company info within the site as soon as possible so those visiting will have all the info they need.
 When reviewing older pages, some of the H-tags or paragraphs of content can be expanded into their own pages.
 Having individual pages regarding specific topics will help the original page be found for its true purpose or subject AND help the new page be found for its subject matter within search results.

 Boston Web Marketing: SEO and Marketing Professionals

 Are the pages on your site out of date and no longer performing as they did in the past?
 Boston Web Marketing can work alongside your internal team of Marketing professionals to re-vamp your sites old pages and get them back in front of the eyes of those you are trying to reach.
-Need a site consultation?
+Need a website consultation?
 Give Boston Web Marketing a call today!